Parks and Open Spaces

 Jubilee Park, Enderby

 This riverside site was opened to commemorate the Queen's Silver Jubilee.
 There is a small car park and dog bins.
-The site has a wheelchair friendly gate but there is no hard surface around the site.
 Please note that Jubilee Park is also a flood plain, and as a result it can get very muddy.

 The Osiers, Braunstone Town